Cantech Knowledge Base

 Hello World, Greetings from Cantech!
 This is file number 1

-Example text, greetings from Cantech!
+Example text, greetings from cantech!

-Example text, greetings from VULTR!
+Example text, greetings from CANTECH!

 Number of data centers: 25+ locations worldwide